 Call your doctor at once if you have:

-liver problems - right-sided upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+liver problems - right-sided upper stomach pain, dark urine, jaundice (yellowing of the skin or eyes); or

 Common Edurant side effects may include:

 sleep problems (insomnia);

 changes in the shape or location of body fat (especially in your arms, legs, face, neck, breasts, and waist).